When Grief Makes You Lose Sight of Who You are In The World Now; Who Am I

 You Look “Fine” But Feel Disconnected

-Grief can make you feel numb and initally emotionless.
+Grief can make you feel numb and initially emotionless.
 It is your mind's way of protecting you from the overwhelming emotions and pain you are feeling around your grief.
-It can limit your focus and hard to continue with your day to day tasks and activities.
+It can limit your focus and make it hard to continue with your day-to-day tasks and activities.

 Journaling can be a helpful way to process and express some of your thoughts and feelings.
-As well as help to reduce anxiety and keep a record of your journey to look back on and see your progress.
-Of course grief is not linear, each day will be different and it shows up in different ways.
+It also helps to reduce anxiety and keep a record of your journey to look back on and see your progress.
+Of course, grief is not linear; each day will be different.
+One day, you may feel overwhelmed with feelings, and the next, you may feel a little lighter, making it easier to get through the day.

 Feeling Lonely, Even When You’re Not Alone

 Grief can isolate you, even in a crowded room.
 You might feel like no one really understands.
 There can be confusion, disbelief, anger, and a deep sense of not belonging in this new version of your life.
-You see life differently now through your own eyes, it doesn't feel quite the same, you are yearning, longing to go back to how it once was.
+You see life differently now through your own eyes; it doesn't feel quite the same.
+You yearn and long to return to how it once was.
 Be kind to yourself in your grieving process, surround yourself with people who understand, those who can provide care and empathy as you navigate your grief.

 You Might Feel Suicidal

 This is one of the hardest truths.
 Grief can bring with it dark thoughts and overwhelming despair.
-It’s not about wanting to die, it’s about wanting the pain to stop.
+It’s not about wanting to die, it’s about the pain stopping.
 If you’re feeling this way, please know you’re not alone.
 Reach out.
 Speak to someone.
 Lean into your support network.

 Your Identity May Shift